Potted Peppers For A Winter Harvest: 5 Easy Tips

 chives' root ball

 When my plants continue producing a few peppers during winter months, I give them diluted concentrations of fertilizer, maybe 1/4 or 1/2 strength every 4-6 weeks.
 Less fertilizer is better than too much.
 So, if you’re in doubt, don’t fertilize.
-Use formulations with relatively small numbers, such as 5-10-5 or 14-14-14.
+Use formulations with relatively small numbers, such as 5-10-10 or 14-14-14.
+Like tomatoes, peppers need calcium to prevent blossom end rot.

-Plants that look healthy but are not flowering probably do not need fertilizer.
+Plants that look healthy but are not flowering don’t necessarily need fertilizer.
 They might simply be in a state of semi-dormancy from late December through February, when not much growth occurs other than maintenance of plant tissues.

 If plants stop growing leaves or turn pale green, they might need nutrients.
 Nitrogen is a macronutrient, needed in large amounts compared to other nutrients.
 Nitrogen helps the plant grow new foliage.
 When plants are young, use products with higher nitrogen levels.
 Once they approach the flowering stage, use less N and more phosphorus (P) and potassium (K).
-All fertilizer labels include 3 numbers, such as 21-8-14, representing nitrogen—phosphorus—potassium, always in that order.
+All fertilizer labels include 3 numbers, such as 21-8-14, representing 21% nitrogen—8% phosphorus (phosphate)—and 14% potassium (potash), always in that order.

 There are thousands of molecular activities going on inside plant cells, and each nutrient plays an important part in many of them.
-Plants need only 16-20 elements, so skip the products that advertise they contain half the periodic table.
+Surprisingly, plants need only 16-20 elements, so skip the products that advertise they contain half the periodic table.

 Avoid fertilizing plants if the soil is very dry.
 Water, and then fertilize a day or two later.
 Some nutrients in a fertilizer solution can be absorbed when sprayed on the foliage.